Mortgage Payment Calculator

 How much house can I afford?

 A common rule is to keep your total housing payment (PITI: principal, interest, taxes, insurance) under 28% of gross monthly income, and total debt under 36% (the 28/36 rule).
-Lenders will calculate your DTI (debt-to-income ratio) when you apply.
+Use the Affordability tab above to calculate your number.

 Should I put more than 20% down?